Personal vs Commercial Use | What does Personal Use Mean?

 In the end, arguably, the biggest consideration to keep in mind is that, for many of the designers on this site, selling font licensing is how they make their living.
 Purchasing licensing when it’s required is not only the right thing to do, you can feel good that, oftentimes, you’re supporting a small business or even a family.

-Do I need a personal use only license?
+Do I need a license to use Personal Use only fonts?

 What is the best place to purchase font licensing?